regen-network/regen-ledger/docs/tutorials/currency-allowlist-proposal.md

 Each field in the json file is required and should be properly filled out.

 Make sure you give the proposal a meaningful title and description.
-The description should provide a rationale as to why this currency should be added to the list and can be written in either plain text or markdown (see [Proposal #15](https://wallet.keplr.app/chains/regen/proposals/15) for a example of a detailed description).
+The description should provide a rationale as to why this currency should be added to the list and can be written in either plain text or markdown (see [Proposal #15](https://wallet.keplr.app/chains/regen/proposals/15) for an example of a detailed description).

 `denom` includes information about the currency you are proposing to add: